ibbles/LearningUnrealEngine/Niagara emitters.md

 Emitters are building blocks for Systems.
 Systems are containers for emitters, which it combines to create an effect.
 We only set defaults on the Emitter.
 An emitter instance in a System can be tweaked.
+Systems have their own set of global user variables.
 Emitter parameters are set by the system they belong to or become parameters of the system.
 Emitters are containers for modules.
 Emitter are containers for modules that are stacked on each other.
 They contain modules that provide the intended behavior of the particles.
+Modules listed in the stacks are all optional, even very basic stuff such as age or velocity/position integration.
 Parameters on modules bubble up to become parameters on the emitter unless set by the emitter itself.
 The modules are stacked, so that one run after the other.
 Theses phases are called groups, as they are a group of modules.